Contact the Church Buildings and Pastoral Department

 DAC and Grants Officer

-Sue joined the Church Buildings Department in April 2016 as the Department’s Administrator.
-From September 2017, she will be reducing her hours to 3 days a week and concentrating on DAC matters and support for parishes wishing to make grant applications.
+Sue joined the Church Buildings Department in April 2016 as the Department's Administrator.
+Sue now works 3 days a week, concentrating on DAC matters and support for parishes wishing to make grant applications.

 Born and brought up in Liverpool, where she attended a Church of England Grammar School, she graduated from the University of Hull with a joint degree in History and Latin.
 She also holds a Diploma in History of Art from Birkbeck College, University of London.